Harmonymulwa/kioko/README.md

 ## Checks

-- :heavy_check_mark: Write a beautiful code that passes the Betty checks
+Write a beautiful code that passes the Betty checks   :heavy_check_mark: \
-- :heavy_check_mark: Handle command lines with arguments
+Handle command lines with arguments   :heavy_check_mark: \
-- :heavy_check_mark: Handle the PATH
+Handle the PATH   :heavy_check_mark: \
-- :heavy_check_mark: Implement the exit built-in, that exits the shell
+Implement the exit built-in, that exits the shell   :heavy_check_mark: \
-- :heavy_check_mark: Write your own getline function
+Write your own getline function   :heavy_check_mark: \
-- :heavy_check_mark: You are not allowed to use strtok
+You are not allowed to use strtok   :heavy_check_mark: \
-- :heavy_check_mark: Implement the builtin command cd
+Implement the builtin command cd   :heavy_check_mark: \
-- :heavy_check_mark: Handle variables replacement
+Handle variables replacement   :heavy_check_mark: \
-- :heavy_check_mark: Handle comments (#)
+Handle comments (#)   :heavy_check_mark: \
-- :heavy_check_mark: Your shell can take a file as a command line argument
+Your shell can take a file as a command line argument   :heavy_check_mark:

 ## Compilation